Credit Card Payment Processing_Web Ready Header

-The world of credit card processing can be confusing.
-The processes can be complex, there are several players and entities involved, and the terminology isn’t exactly self-explanatory.
-For this reason, any business dealing with payment process should educate themselves on the ins and outs of payment processing.
-Doing so will ensure that you stay compliant and you can avoid getting overcharged.
+The world of credit card payment processing can be confusing.
+Processes can be complex, several players and entities may be involved, and the terminology isn’t exactly self-explanatory.
+For this reason, small businesses accepting payments should educate themselves on the ins and outs of how credit card payment processing works.
+Doing so will ensure that you stay compliant and can avoid getting overcharged.

-We’re not suggesting that you get a PhD-like education in payments, but you should at least brush on the basic terms used by industry players.
+This comprehensive guide bridges the gap, equipping merchants with the knowledge to navigate the complexities of credit card payment processing confidently and mitigate potential pitfalls.
+We’re not suggesting that you get a PhD-like education in payments, but you should at least brush up on the basic terms used by industry players.

 Account Number

 A credit card account number is a unique number assigned to each credit card customer, and it is also the number embossed on the physical credit card.
-The first digit of the account number denotes the card network (Mastercard, Visa, et al).
+The first digit of the account number denotes the card network or credit card processing company (Mastercard, Visa, etc.).

 Acquiring Bank

-Sometimes referred to as the “merchant account provider” or “merchant’s bank,” this is the bank, credit union, or financial institution that creates and maintains your merchant account (e.g., Chase, Bank of America, etc.)
+Sometimes referred to as the “merchant account provider,” “merchant services provider,” or “merchant’s bank,” this is the bank, credit union, or financial institution that creates and maintains your merchant account or business bank account (e.g., Chase, Bank of America, etc.).

 Affinity Card

-An affinity card is a credit card issued with an organization or professional group, such as a professional association or retired persons group.
-These organizations often earn a royalty from the card issuer, who pay or may not pass that cost on to the card holder.
+An affinity card is a credit card issued with an organization or professional group, such as a professional association or retired persons’ group.
+These organizations often earn a royalty from the card issuer, who may or may not pass that cost on to the cardholder.

 Annual Fee